sa3eedDev/CSE3120_contest/README.md

     Set a timer

 Things to add:
+    Add quotation option
+    Add telling joke option

-    Make the assistant able to solve math questions able to open an application
+    Make the assistant able to solve math question

+Possible things:
+    able to open an application
     able to convert measurements
     ...

-More to be added
+Improvement in feature:
+1. Timer should display the time count-down, it should have an escape key.